Small Hythe

 Small Hythe (or Smallhythe) is a hamlet near Tenterden in Kent, England.
 The population is included in Tenterden.

 It stood on a branch of the Rother estuary and was a busy shipbuilding port in the 15th century, before the silting up and draining of the Romney Marshes.
 Small Hythe's quays and warehouses were destroyed in a fire in 1514 and were never rebuilt.

 History

+The area of Small Hythe was still on the coast in Roman times.
+At that time (1st to 3rd Century AD) there was already an important port from which timber and iron were supposedly shipped to the continent, and a small settlement, as evidenced by finds of Roman bricks and an earthen figurine of Mercury that were excavated there.

 Small Hythe was within the medieval hundred of Tenterden, which does not appear to have existed at the time of the Domesday Book.
 It is first mentioned in about 1300 and received a charter in 1449 from Henry VI.